Tips for Surviving a Long Cruise Updated 10.04.2017

 Do you find the food boring?
 Are there healthy choices?

 With several dining venues, the food never gets boring.
 Although, we sometimes long for a simple meal.
 That’s when we order a room service pizza or hamburger.
 On Regent, the main restaurant, Compass Rose, includes a healthy choice selection on the menu.
 Now that they’ve associated with Canyon Ranch Spa, I’m anxious to see if a spa menu develops.
-Of course the challenge comes with having enough self-discipline to skip the rich gourmet meal and choose the healthy one.
+Of course the challenge of surviving a long cruise comes with having enough self-discipline to skip the rich gourmet meal in favor of the the healthy one.

 How do you keep fit?